GameDevCoder/portfolio/_clients/crooz.md

 * A custom Maya FBX exporter
 * A custom Unity FBX importer (Asset Post Processor)
-* A Custom Unity script and shader
+* A Custom Unity script and shader for Material Animation

 I created a custom Maya FBX exporter that handled exporting all the material animation curve data which was marked as "Custom Unity Data".

-I also created a custom importer for Unity that handled importing all of the material animation data from the custom FBX and automatically created Unity animation clips and an animation controller from it.
+I also created a custom importer for Unity that handled importing all of the material animation data from the custom FBX.

+The importer also automatically created the Unity Animation Clips and Animation Controller, all set up and ready to use.

-Finally, a custom script and shader that I also developed was attached to the magic effect's Unity prefab to make it all work.
+Finally, a custom script and shader that I also developed was attached to the imported magic effect's Unity GameObject to make it all work.

+&lt;a screenshot showing that the magic effects were made in Maya&gt;

 ![Maya was used to create all the magic effects in FFGM](/images/clients/crooz/unite-2016-tokyo-2/ffgm_maya_effect_produciton.png "FFGM Magic Effect Production"){: width="640" height="359"}